smoes/validixir/README.md

 The library was created based on the conviction, that exclusively valid domains objects should be producible, and thus exist.
 To implement this requirement, we need an easy yet powerful mechanism of expressing validations.
 The concept of this library is mainly based on applicative validation from languages like Haskell, with some flavors coming from the dynamically typed nature of Elixir.

-To see a complete example of validation with Validixir, check out the included [example-file](test/example.exs).
+To see a complete example of validation with Validixir, check out the included [example-file](test/example.exs) and the corresponding [test-file](test/validixir_test.exs).

 ## Installation